scalefactory/vagrant-cucumber/README.md

 ```

 As well as the vagrant-cucumber plugin, this will also install the
-vagrant-zz-multiprovider-snap plugin if you don't already have it.
+vagrant-multiprovider-snap plugin if you don't already have it.

 vagrant-cucumber will also install a version of cucumber >= 1.3.2 under the
 Ruby environment provided by Vagrant.